Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 I will now provide an update on the four growth catalyst for our brand.
 Our execution of these initiatives again resulted in increased traffic, conversion, and product mix results.
 First, we are excited about bringing the revolutionary Sleep Number 360 bed to our customers.
 As planned, all stores were set with the i7 and i10 smart beds by the end of May.

 We kicked off our new marketing campaign called The Future of Sleep, which features the 360 smart bed in the second week of June.
 Demand for our 360 smart bed is ahead of our expectations in both units and ARU.
-Customers and our sleep professionals have both responded strongly to the smart bed benefits and features, particularly the effortless adjustability SleepIQ connectivity and foot warming.
+Customers and our Sleep professionals have both responded strongly to the smart bed benefits and features, particularly the effortless adjustability SleepIQ connectivity and foot warming.

 Our design and pricing strategy contemplated increased attach rate of FlexFit smart adjustable bases and SleepIQ technology.
 And this is what we are experiencing.
 Deliveries of the 360 smart bed began in June, and the product has received strong reviews.
 One of our customers in Portland said at best.
-I believe it is the best sleep system on the planet.
+I believe it is the best Sleep system on the planet.
 We will continue our phased implementation of additional smart beds over the next three quarters.
 We are confident in our actions to drive demand and achieve our goals for the year.

 Our second driver of demand is our loyal customers, where responding to our newest innovation with enthusiasm.
 Both referrals and repeat sales reached record levels in the quarter.
 Our centralized database marketing and digital loyalty initiatives are contributing to more effective personalized communications.
 This is leading to increased sales and higher efficiency from both existing and new customers.